rbenchmark/benchmarks/README.md

 It will use the default R VM (R-bytecode) and the default meter to benchmark the application.

 The basic benchmark method has two phases
-- warumup: run run() 2 times
+- pure warmup: run run() 2 times
-- benchmark: run run() 5 times
+- warmup + benchmark: run run() 2 + 5 times

-Then it reports the average value for the 5 benchmark iterations.
+Then the post processing will diff the two phases, and reports the average value for the 5 benchmark iterations.

 You can use command line to do more controls
 ```bash